-165. It is curious to observe how different are the parts of the fruit which Cherry. in different plants become food.
-In the Fig. of Red O adheres to the ovary, and in ripening was thickened and enlarged by the nutritious substance.
+165. It is curious to observe how different are the parts of the fruit which Cherry.

+in different plants become food.
+In the Apple, we eat the calyx which here adheres to the ovary, and in ripening was thickened and enlarged by the nutritious substance.
 In the Strawberry, we eat the enlarged, pulpy torus, which bears, all over its surface, the little dry, seed-like fruit.
 In Peach, the luscious morsel is the outer coats of the ovary itself; and in the Orange, it is the inner coat.
-In the Nut, Pea, Wheat, and most plants, the nourishing
+In the Nut, Pea, Wheat, and most plants, the nourishing matter is laid up in the seeds, while the carpels ripen into a dry fruit.